Using visitor statistics to monitor your site

 To view graphs and tables based on your traffic/visitor statistics:

-- Go to http://username.stats, where username is your hosting account username.
+- Go to http://username.stats, where the username is your hosting account username.

 - Log in with your username and password to view the Usage Statistics page.